 - Put the patient in a flat (supine) position.
 A head-down position was once recommended, for two main reasons.
 Firstly, any air bubbles in the arterial circulation should spare the brain and bubble up into the gut and legs.
 Secondly, the gas should collect in the RV apex, where it will hopefully stay - the base of the RV will still be full of blood and the RV will still have something to pump.

 In actual fact, this turns out to be complete bullshit.
-The buoyancy of gas bubbles is not sufficient to counteract blood flow propelling such bubbles toward the head, so you won't save the brain this way- but you certainly will exacerbate cerebral oedema.
+The buoyancy of gas bubbles is not sufficient to counteract blood flow propelling such bubbles toward the head, so you won't save the brain this way- but you certainly will exacerbate cerebral oedema (Butler et al, 1988).
+Nonetheless, the head-down "Durant manoeuvre" is still found among the recommendations of authorities.
+Among them is CICM: it is mentioned in the college answer to Question 18 from the second paper of 2019

 - Aspirate the gas using a right atrial catheter (or a long CVC, or a PA catheter).